-The market study is being classified by Type (Sorbitol, Erythritol, Maltitol, Isomalt, Xylitol and Others), by Application (Flavoring or Sweetening Agents, Bulking Agents, Excipients, Humectants and Others) and major geographies with country level break-up.
+The Polyol Sweeteners market study is segmented by Type (Sorbitol, Erythritol, Maltitol, Isomalt, Xylitol and Others), by Application (Flavoring or Sweetening Agents, Bulking Agents, Excipients, Humectants and Others) and major geographies with country level break-up.
 According to AMA, the Global Polyol Sweeteners market is expected to see growth rate of 5.71%

 Cargill (United States), Archer Daniels Midland Company (United States), DuPont (United States), Roquette Frčres S.A.
-(France), Tereos Starch & Sweeteners (France), Südzucker AG (Germany), Ingredion Incorporated (United States), Jungbunzlauer Suisse AG (Switzerland), Gulshan Polyols Limited (India), Batory Foods (United States) and B Food Science Co., Ltd. (Japan) are some of the key players profiled in the study.
+(France), Tereos Starch & Sweeteners (France), Südzucker AG (Germany), Ingredion Incorporated (United States), Jungbunzlauer Suisse AG (Switzerland), Gulshan Polyols Limited (India), Batory Foods (United States) and B Food Science Co., Ltd. (Japan) are some of the key players that are part of study coverage.
 Additionally, the Vendors which are also part of the research are Sweeteners Plus, LLC.
 (United States).

 AdvanceMarketAnalytics has segmented the market of Global Polyol Sweeteners market by Type, Application and Region.